dev-west/scr-obsidian-html/README.md

+# Project Deprecated
+obsidiant-html has been migrated to a new package by its auther for broader .md support and includes new features that overlaps with parts of this script.
+I recommend that you evaluate that author's new project instead of this script: https://github.com/kmaasrud/oboe.
+No further updates to this script are expected.

 # scr-obsidian-html
 Front-end script to publish obsidian to an HTML target.
 Renders into flat folder structure due to obsidian-html link presumption.